,

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the Swachh Sundar Bus Sthaanak Abhiyan?
+What is the Swachh Sundar Bus Sthaanak Abhiyan in Maharashtra?

-Surajya Abhiyan notes the campaign remains incomplete without reviving non-functional ST helplines.
-Helplines are essential for grievance redressal, real-time assistance, and emergency support across the statewide network.
+Surajya Abhiyan notes that the cleanliness campaign remains incomplete without reviving non-functional ST helplines.
+Effective helplines are needed for grievance redressal, real-time assistance, emergency support, and stronger accountability across the statewide network.